-What is a “Veteran” for VA Benefit Purposes?
+What is the Definition of a “Veteran” for VA Benefit Purposes?

 Veterans Basic Eligibility for VA Benefits